Chart Color Schemes

 Lane Cove North has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 31 projects that may affect this region.
-Notable ones include Mowbray Road Affordable Housing, Chatswood Golf Club Redevelopment, St Andrews Anglican Church Redevelopment, and 10 Gordon Avenue Development.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 30 projects likely impacting the region.
+Key initiatives include Mowbray Road Affordable Housing, Chatswood Golf Club Redevelopment, St Andrews Anglican Church Redevelopment, and 10 Gordon Avenue Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.